Gov. James “Big Jim” Hogg stipulated in his will that mineral rights should not be sold.

 Fortunately for his family, Gov. Hogg had stipulated in his will that the mineral rights should not be sold for 15 years after his death.

-Busy street in West Columbia, Texas, during oil boom 1920s.
+A busy -- and muddy -- street in West Columbia, Texas, during the field's oil boom of the 1920s.

 The Texas Company (later Texaco) — after drilling several dry holes in the West Columbia field — in July 1920 brought in the Abrams No. 1 well, which produced 26,500 barrels a day for six weeks (also see Sour Lake produces Texaco).